Gabriel-Simmonds/P3/CodeBook.md

     looping through the dataSubset columns, and taking their means
     t: A loop counter to extract the subject from the dataSubset data frame
     tt: A loop counter to extract the activity from the dataSubset data frame
-    dataSet: A data frame created from the dataSubset, containing the column means of the dataSubset
+    dataSet: A 180 row by 68 column data frame created from the dataSubset, containing the column means of the dataSubset

     myColNames: A character column vector created by adding "avg." to each of the dataSubset